-G20 finance ministers and central bank governors are expected to discuss a plethora of macroeconomic and financial topics when they meet next week in Paris, France.
-Expected agenda items include a discussion on concrete steps to monitor speculation in commodity markets79; the issue of the reserve currency,80 including changes to the dollar's role as a reserve currency81; and a discussion on guidelines to address the global trade imbalances including fiscal deficits, trade surpluses and capital account deficits and possible reforms of the international monetary system.82 Officials will also try to keep up the momentum on China's recent progress in lifting the renminbi's value.83 (February 8, 2011, Kyodo News; February 9, 2011, Kyodo News; February 10, 2011, Financial Post; February 10, 2011, Kyodo News; February 10, 2011, Reuters)
+and a discussion on guidelines to address the global trade imbalances including fiscal deficits, trade surpluses and capital account deficits and possible reforms of the international monetary system.
+105 Officials will also try to keep up the momentum on China's recent progress in lifting the renminbi's value.
+106 (February 8, 2011, Kyodo News; February 9, 2011, Kyodo News; February 10, 2011, Financial Post; February 10, 2011, Kyodo News; February 10, 2011, Reuters)

 Christian Noyer, governor of the Banque de France, said that "capital surcharges are not the silver bullet" for preventing a new banking crisis.
 He said that France will oppose an international capital surcharge for big banks at the G20 meeting of finance ministers.
-84 (February 10, 2011, Reuters)
+107 (February 10, 2011, Reuters)

-The agenda of the G20 finance ministers is expected to begin the discussion of French proposals for greater regulation of physical and derivatives markets for commodities.85 (February 8, 2011, Reuters)
+The agenda of the G20 finance ministers is expected to begin the discussion of French proposals for greater regulation of physical and derivatives markets for commodities.
+108 (February 8, 2011, Reuters)

 France's finance minister Christine Lagarde will propose that the G20 finance ministers meeting scheduled for October 2011 be an opportunity to identify common principles for protecting consumers of financial products.
 At that meeting, Lagarde will organize, in cooperation with the Organisation for Economic Co-operation and Development, a high-level conference on the protection of consumers of financial products, to which she will invite the G20 finance ministers.
-86 (February 8, 2011, States News Service)
+109 (February 8, 2011, States News Service)